Program in Biophysics

 David W. Tank, Molecular Biology, Princeton Neuroscience Institute

-Ned S. Wingreen, Molecular Biology, Lewis-Sigler Institute for Integrative Genomics
+Ned S. Wingreen, Molecular Biology

 The Program in Biophysics is designed for students who are interested in bringing the intellectual traditions of physics to bear on the phenomena of life.
 In practice, this means taking courses that reach across the huge gulf between disciplines, and exploring the interface through junior and senior independent work.
-At Princeton, "biophysics" means much more than the application of methods from physics to the problems of biology; students are encouraged to appreciate that physicists and biologists ask different questions, and expect different kinds of answers.
+At Princeton, "biophysics" means much more that the application of methods from physics to the problems of biology; students are encouraged to appreciate that physicists and biologists ask different questions, and expect different kinds of answers.
 Current examples of this style of work range from the dynamics of single molecules to the networks of neurons responsible for perception and memory, from collective behavior in groups of organisms to the mechanics of single cells, and from information flow in genetic regulatory networks to evolution.
 As in all areas of physics, research in biophysics involves both theory and experiment.

 Recent certificate students have concentrated in physics, some in molecular biology, and some in other departments.
 Students are encouraged to speak with the program director to find a program of study that builds on existing requirements in their home department.

 Students are admitted to the program once they have chosen their field of concentration and consulted with the program director, who will assign them an adviser.
 Normally, they will have completed the freshman and sophomore prerequisites for their concentration.

 Biophysics students develop a program in consultation with their adviser that consists of a core curriculum plus the necessary prerequisites, junior and senior independent work in biophysics, and electives.
 Because a sound training in mathematics is a prerequisite for successful performance in upperclass physics courses, at least one 300-level course in differential equations should be taken as early as possible.